benjaminknox/flask-react/README.md

 docker-compose up
 ```

-You should be able to go to http://localhost:5000 to see the front end after the initial build finishes.
+You should be able to go to http://localhost:5001 to see the front end after the initial build finishes.
 It's that simple.

-The docker container is hosted here: `benjaminpknox/flask-react`